Xilinx/inference-server/docs/example_resnet50_python.rst

 Create the client object
 ------------------------

-As in C++, you can create a client in Python corresponding to the protocol you want to use to talk to the server.
+You can create a client in Python corresponding to the protocol you want to use to talk to the server.

 .. literalinclude:: ../examples/resnet50/vitis.py
     :start-after: +create client